ARPOISE/ARpoise/unity/AndroidApp/README.md

 - get a version of Unity, including Android and iOS build capabilities and Vuforia.
 We tested it on 2018.2.2 and 2018.3.3.
 - start a new Unity project and replace the main camera in the default scene with a Vuforia ArCamera.
 - make the app work!
-So you can see the camera image when running on your test device, note that emulators will not work!
+So you can see the camera image when running on your test device.
+Note, emulators will not work!
 - close Unity.
 - copy the assets from this repository to your assets folder.
 - start Unity again.